EzioDEVio/gh-repo-stats/README.md

 - **Seamless Integration**: As a native GitHub CLI extension, `gh-repo-stats` feels right at home within your command line environment, offering a coherent and intuitive user experience.
 - **Community-Centric**: Embracing the open-source ethos, `gh-repo-stats` is a testament to collaborative innovation.
 Your contributions can help steer this project to new heights!

+## Features

+- Fetch and display the following repository statistics:
+  - Star count
+  - Fork count
+  - Open issues count
+  - Watcher count
+  - Default branch name
+  - Archive status

+These stats provide a comprehensive overview of a repository's engagement and status, directly from your command line.

 ## 🛠 Installation

 Before the magic happens, make sure you have the GitHub CLI on your machine.
 If not, embark on a quick setup journey with the [official installation guide](https://cli.github.com/manual/installation).